Ultimate Warrior: WWF Champion (1990–1991)

 In January 1991, Warrior faced Sgt.
 Slaughter at the Royal Rumble.
 Slaughter's gimmick at the time was a traitor who had betrayed America by aligning himself with an Iraqi (kayfabe) military general, General Adnan.
 In the context of the Gulf War, this made Slaughter one of the most hated heels at the time.
 After rejecting an earlier request to grant a title shot to Savage, Sensational Sherri interjected herself in the Warrior's championship match to distract him.
 Her interference eventually led to a Savage sneak attack, where he struck Warrior over the head with a metal scepter and allowed Slaughter to pin Warrior to win the title.
-Warrior went on to feud with Savage, and the rivalry culminated in a "Career-Ending" match at WrestleMania VII which Warrior won, forcing Savage to retire.
+Following the Royal Rumble, Warrior faced Slaughter in a series of rematches, but was unable to regain the title.